-For many beginners, one of the most significant differences to training indoors is constant pedaling.
+For many beginners, one of the most significant differences to indoor cycling workouts is constant pedaling.
 Typically, riding outdoors offers numerous small breaks from pedaling, but the pedals are always turning on the trainer.
 This can be a challenge to many beginners.
 Don’t worry!
 Soon, constant pedaling will be a strength that transfers to performance outside.

 Indoor Trainer Setup

 Before you get started with indoor training, you need some equipment first.
 But don’t worry, getting started with TrainerRoad is easy.
 There’s some equipment that you will need and some items that will help maximize your hard work.